BY STEINAR MORLAND

 What problems are you trying to solve with your indoor maps?
 Is it just wayfinding?
 You should consider whether you want to utilize the map infrastructure to empower other services as well.

-3. How should users access the solution?
+5. How will users access the maps?

 Where and how would you want users of an indoor map solution to access the system?
 From our experience, indoor maps have two separate user groups: The ones who plan ahead, and the ones in need of an indoor map right now.
 You should think about what user groups you want to facilitate for, and on which platforms you want to offer the indoor maps on.